Anaerobic Digestion

 How will noise be controlled?

-A Noise Impact Assessment (NIA) was completed for the proposed facility, to demonstrate compliance with the Alberta Utilities Commission (AUC) Rule 012: Noise Control.
-The facility’s modelled noise sources are predicted to be compliant with the AUC’s prescribed permissible levels (PSLs) during the daytime and nighttime at all receptors within 2 km of the facility boundary, with sound levels further decreasing with distance from the facility.
+The Noise Impact Assessment (NIA) completed for the project has demonstrated compliance with the Alberta Utilities Commission (AUC) Rule 012: Noise Control.
+Updated noise assessments will be completed based on final facility design.
+The facility’s modelled noise sources will be compliant with the AUC’s prescribed permissible levels (PSLs) during the daytime and nighttime at all receptors within 2 km of the facility boundary, with sound levels further decreasing with distance from the facility.

 How will lighting impacts be mitigated?